-How to Become a Cyber Security Analyst in 2021: Training, Salary and Trends
+How to Become a Cybersecurity Analyst in 2022: Training, Salary and Trends

 Are you on the lookout for something to give more meaning and challenge to your work or for new career paths?
 If so, the cybersecurity career, particularly as an analyst, is an exciting option.
 Cybersecurity professionals are now on the frontlines of a growing global industry.
 They tackle advancing cyber threats and help organizations and individuals.
 They master deep technical expertise as they go.
 The cybersecurity career also offers a future-proof career path.
 It is one of the most in-demand skillsets in the US.

 The number of cybersecurity jobs in the US is growing at an astounding rate.
 There are not enough well-trained professionals to fill these positions.
 One prediction estimates that there may be 3.5 million unfilled cybersecurity jobs globally by 2025.
 Cybersecurity offers significant potential for both entry-level and seasoned professionals and provides a path toward meaningful and rewarding work.

 Last Updated September 2023

 Pass the CompTIA Cybersecurity Analyst+ (CS0-002) exam on your 1st attempt, includes a full practice exam! | By Jason Dion • 1 Million+ Enrollments Worldwide, Dion Training Solutions • ATO for ITIL & PRINCE2, Dion Training Solutions • ATO for ITIL & PRINCE2Explore Course